In this article:

 How to Write a Letter of Intent

-Keep it straightforward and concise to prevent misunderstandings.
+• Keep it straightforward and concise

-Use industry-standard term sheets for a professional structure.
+• Use industry standard term sheets for a professional structure

-Specify whether the LOI is binding or non-binding.
+• Specify whether the LOI is binding or non-binding

 A commercial real estate LOI can help investors negotiate in good faith while ensuring all critical details are covered.